 How a company chooses to implement a company-provided device program has a serious impact on the amount of administration it requires.

-Mark is walking on sunshine because, in an illuminated decision, the biotech business decided to provide employees with a cell phone reimbursement.
-Okay, maybe that’s a bit of an overstatement, but Mark isn’t out searching for other jobs and believes the company made the right call.
+The biotech business decided to provide employees with a cell phone reimbursement and Mark is delighted.
+Mark isn’t out searching for other jobs and believes the company made the right call.
 He’s in the mindset to stay focused on the job.
 What’s more, everything he needs is on his personal phone, the phone he’s familiar with and uses daily.

 The company was hesitant to roll out the stipend, as sensitive business information on personal devices is cause for increased security concerns.
 But they found a “bring your own” reimbursement solution for their mobile workforce that provided satisfactory protection, even to employee devices.
 And, seeing the employee satisfaction with their cell phone reimbursement policy, the company decides to promote this in their recruiting efforts to provide a benefit that appeals to the emerging generation of workers.
 In fact, they’re considering reimbursing employees for the personal use of other assets, like home office, internet and more.